opencord/cord/docs/develop.md

 # Developing for CORD

 This guide describes how to develop for CORD.
-It includes example workflows and detailed information for writing service models and extending the GUI.
-It also documents platform internals for developers that want to modify or extend the CORD platform.
+It includes two example workflows, one based on a lightweight development environment that runs on a laptop and a more realistic environment that runs an emulated version of a CORD POD.
+It also documents the key elements involved in developing services that can be on-boarded into CORD.